Skip to main content

 A Note on Takeout and Delivery

 The editorial angle here is worth addressing directly: Džiaugsmas is not a takeout proposition.
-The kitchen produces modern cuisine at Michelin-starred level, and the experience is built around the room, the wine program, and service sequencing.
+The kitchen produces modern cuisine at Michelin-starred level, the experience is built around the room, the wine program, service sequencing.
 None of that travels.
 If your trip to Vilnius includes a situation where you cannot get to the table, the right call is to reschedule, not to order delivery.
 There is no credible off-premise version of what this kitchen does.
 The food does not exist independently of the context in which it is designed to be eaten.

 If you need a Vilnius option that travels or suits a more casual format, Pas mus and Amandus are worth checking.
 For the full picture on what else the city offers at different price points and formats, see our Vilnius dining guide.